 This tour does not include a visit to the Mary Rose Museum (tickets for this must be purchased separately).

-Free, but sessions expected to sell out so advance booking recommended.
+Free, but sessions expected to sell out so advance booking is strongly recommended.

 Sorry, this event has passed